Onboard Cruising Etiquette

 If you are unhappy about something, there is no need to make a scene.
 Instead, ask management to resolve the issue and do so in a calm and collected manner.
 By staying calm, you will probably get taken care of faster and you won’t annoy fellow passengers.
 Also, remember that things like the weather and rough seas are out of anyone’s control so there is no point in complaining.

 The dining room might have certain dress code standards but there are some unwritten rules regarding what you wear on a daily basis.
-If you would not wear a certain item of clothing to the supermarket, then don't wear it around the ship.
-Consider other passengers before strutting your stuff in a speedo or thong!
+If you would not wear a certain item of clothing to the supermarket, then don’t wear it around the ship.
+Follow some basic cruising etiquette and consider other passengers before strutting your stuff in a speedo or thong!